AlexanderJuestel/pyheatdemand/README.md

 `git clone https://github.com/AlexanderJuestel/pyheatdemand.git`

-A list of `requirements.txt` provides a list of all necessary dependencies.
+A list of [requirements.txt](https://github.com/AlexanderJuestel/pyheatdemand/blob/main/requirements.txt) and an [environment.yml](https://github.com/AlexanderJuestel/pyheatdemand/blob/main/environment.yml) provide a list of all necessary dependencies to run PyHeatDemand from source.

 <a name="workflow"></a>